agama-project/agama/doc/dbus_api.md

 ##### Signals

 * `Finished(u exit_code)`: the Job is not longer running and the exit code has been set to its final value.
+* `PropertiesChanged()`: in parallel to the mentioned `Finished` signal, the standard `PropertiesChanged` signal from `org.freedesktop.DBus.Properties` is also triggered at the end of the job execution to reflect the corresponding changes in the properties.

 #### `org.opensuse.DInstaller.Storage1.DASD.Format` Interface